-This week 349 people ran, jogged and walked the course, of whom 39 were first timers and 64 recorded new Personal Bests.
-Representatives of 25 different clubs took part.
+This week 457 people ran, jogged and walked the course, of whom 22 were doing parkrun for the first time ever, and 22 were tourists, visiting Rickmansworth for the first time.
+The tourists came from such diverse locations as Sydney, Australia, and Cleethorpes, Lincolnshire.
+69 people recorded new Personal Bests.
+Representatives of 32 different clubs took part.

 The event was made possible by 25 volunteers:

 Marjory BLUER • Sophie CHATER • Lesley KEDDY • Jill TAUNT • Simon TRIMBEE • Jo WATKINSON • Sarah OCKENDON • Lily HARRISON • Peter GUDGE • Brian CHANDLER • H Matthew HOWARTH • Anne O CONNOR • Alex CUTMORE • Nanette MORGAN • Diane ANSTISS • Guy ANSTISS • Jessica HOWARTH • Cameron FRASER • Karin LOCKETT • Tom GUTREICH • Matt MCKARELL • Deborah BAYLISS • Adam SHACKLADY • Ollie MARSHALL • Amy SCARLETT

 And I’d like to thank every single one of you.

 Thank you for believing in the staggered start – we had number of people comment on how much easier and faster the start is if *everyone lines up roughly in order of expected finish time – there’s less weaving and jostling, and its easier to settle into a nice PB-setting pace.